On optimization on ravine functions. Minkowski-Cohn moduli surface in Cohn parameterization

 Ravine optimization methods were introduced by I.M.
 Gelfand and M. L. Tsetlin \cite{Co:MC} in 1961.
 The author learned about these methods in the 1970s, while interning at the Computing Center of the USSR Academy of Sciences, Moscow State University, and the Steklov Mathematical Institute of the USSR Academy of Sciences, and participating in scientific seminars at these organizations.
 One of the properties of ravine functions is their extended level curves.
 We will consider the class of real ravine functions that are convex upward or downward.
 Upwardly convex functions with strongly elongated surfaces (and corresponding curves) of levels could be called mountainous or elevation functions, but we will also call such functions ravine functions.

 Revine functions arise in the problems of number theory, approximation theory, cybernetics, discrete analysis, in problems related to the control processes of physiological mechanisms.
 The impressive optimization methods proposed by Gelfand and Tzeitlin, as well as the methods developed by their followers, refer to the optimization of a function at a point.
-In this regard, we note the methods of transforming space developed in the school of N.Z.
-Shor\cite{shor} by his students (now scientists at the Glushkov Institute of Cybernetics NASU) M.G.
-Zhurbenko, O.A.
-Berezovsky, and others.
+In this regard, we note the methods of transforming space proposed by N.Z.
+Shor and his student M.G.
+Zhurbenko \cite{shzh} and developed by N.Z.
+Shor \cite{shor1,shor} and his students.
 However, in a number of problems in number theory, approximation theory, cybernetics, discrete analysis, and applied research, the problem of finding a curve on the surface of a function that yields optimal values of the function when one of the variables in the functions domain changes arises in the moduli spaces of the objects being studied.
 In a number of cases, both the surface itself and the curves of minima or maxima on it may be non-differentiable.

 This paper is devoted to the study and possible methods for solving such a problem, using the example of a function whose domain of value is a Minkowski-Cohn surface.
 Although the outline for constructing such a surface was given in Minkowski's well-known monograph \cite{Mi:DA}, and the surface itself in the $(\tau, \sigma)$ parameterization was constructed by Cohn \cite{Co:MC} in 1950, the study of this surface and problems on it continues to attract the attention of researchers.
 In particular, to the author's knowledge, the curve of maxima on this surface is unknown.
 Researchers from Austria and Australia recently (2025-2026) contacted the author regarding results and references to the author's work in this area, and the author provided such references.